alexgonch/foxy-timetracker/README.md

 ### Who is this for

 Foxy TimeTracker is designed with individuals in mind (freelancers, contractors, etc).
 If enough traction will be gained, it might be extended to support organizations as well.
+Additionally, it makes a great sample React & Firebase project for learning.

 ### What makes it special